Treats seizures. This medicine is an anticonvulsant.

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, lymph node problem (such as lymphadenopathy), bone problem (such as osteoporosis), an enzyme problem (such as porphyria), or diabetes.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, osteoporosis, diabetes, or porphyria.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - This medicine can increase thoughts of suicide.
 Although this is a risk for all patients, it is more likely in children, teenagers, and young adults.
 Tell your doctor right away if you feel depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
 Tell your doctor if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.